Hospital Emergency Lighting & Installation in Shrewsbury

 Types of Emergency Lighting

-• Standby lighting: This type of lighting provides general illumination in key areas, such as operating rooms and nurses' stations, allowing critical activities to continue.
+Standby lighting: This type provides general illumination in crucial areas, such as operating rooms and nurses' stations, ensuring that essential medical activities can continue without disruption, even during a blackout.

 Why is Emergency Lighting Crucial in Hospitals?

-• Complies with regulations: Hospitals are required by law to have adequate emergency lighting.
+Complies with regulations: Hospitals are required by law to have adequate emergency lighting systems installed, reflecting both legal obligations and a commitment to safety.

-Fixed Wire Telford can design, install, and maintain emergency lighting systems for hospitals of all sizes.
-We use only the highest quality products and our engineers are fully qualified to ensure your system meets all relevant standards.
+Fixed Wire Telford is dedicated to the design, installation, and ongoing maintenance of emergency lighting systems tailored for hospitals of all sizes.
+We pride ourselves on using only top-quality products, and our engineers are thoroughly qualified, ensuring that your system not only meets but exceeds all relevant standards and regulations.

 by Tom Clewer 4 September 2025